Close

 2. Hepatitis B

-Newborn babies and their mothers who are exposed to Hepatitis B are administered with vaccines and given HBIG.
+Newborn babies and their mothers who are exposed to Hepatitis B are administered vaccines and given HBIG.

 3. Herpes Simplex Virus